 Financial Plan (Budget)

+Every Fall the City begins by setting priorities with Council by reviewing its Strategic Plan.
+This helps guide staff in preparing a budget that will move towards achieving our City’s Vision and Objectives.
+The budget sets out how much money is required to achieve those priorities and outlines where that money will come from.
+Council prioritizes projects and services and decides what needs to be accomplished in the year, balanced against what those services cost the taxpayer each year.
 Keeping taxes affordable and delivering quality services for residents and property owners is a priority for City Council.
 Like any business or household, the needs and wants of the City are often greater than what can be afforded at any one time.
 Choices must be made during the budget process each year.

 An annual budget schedule is established in early Fall to provide all stakeholders with anticipated deadlines in hopes of approving the final budget in a timely fashion.
 It includes dates and goals for priority setting, draft reviews, budget meetings and presentations, and bylaw establishments.